cloudfoundry/stratos/deploy/cloud-foundry/README.md

 2. Multiple instances of the app will contain multiple separate stored data instances.
 This will mean the user may connect to a different one with a different storage when revisiting the console.

-To enable the dashboard change the environment variable 'ENABLE_ENDPOINT_DASHBOARD' in the manifest from false to true before the call to 'cf push' is made.
+To enable the dashboard add the environment variable 'FORCE_ENDPOINT_DASHBOARD' to the manifest before the call to 'cf push' is made.
 For example

 ```
 applications: